w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-...and the TTML markup for the same caption:
+…and the TTML markup for the same caption:

 {::nomarkdown}
 <%= code_start %>